 Where can I exchange old currency notes?

-Old currency notes can be used at commercial outlets (shops, restaurants etc.) or banks until 1st of July 2021.
+Old currency notes can be exchanged at banks until the 31st of December 2021.